dHughes97/dHughes97.github.io/pushnotes.md

 8/31/2023 1:37pm
 - made css changes to resume button and added updated resume
 - changed css for media queries to help with dynamic viewing on different devices

+9/1/23 12:50pm
+- Added the animated tiles to the projects page.
+- Ajusted the page_subt class bottom-margin to override previous styles and ajust for page
+- Need to add scroll-snap